Situated about 350km northeast of Tokyo, Sendai is the capital of Miyagi Prefecture and the gateway to the Tohoku region.

 It is possible to jet over from Tokyo to Sendai—the airport is a simple 25-minute ride from Sendai Station.
 There are two direct flights a day from Tokyo, taking just 1 hour and 15 minutes from takeoff to landing.
 Sometimes you can scoop bargain tickets, but before booking, it’s best to work out how much of a schlep getting from your accommodation to Narita Airport (your departure point) will be.
 Sometimes the airport transfers can add up–in terms of time and money—to make flying a real hassle.
 Other times, it’s a breeze.

-Perhaps the cheapest way of getting from Tokyo to Sendai is taking a highway bus—you can snag a one-way ticket for as low as ¥2,400.
+Perhaps the cheapest way of getting from Tokyo to Sendai is taking a highway bus—you can snag a one-way ticket for as low as ¥2,000.
 Most buses leave Tokyo late at night, rolling into Sendai around 5 or 6am the next morning.
-Have a look at Kosoku Bus to see what’s available from Tokyo to Sendai on your travel dates (and here’s where to go for the return route).
+Have a look at Kosoku Bus to see what’s available from Tokyo to Sendai on your travel dates.

 A fun (read: really slow) alternative for those who are in Japan during Seishun 18 ticket season is to take only regular JR trains from Tokyo to Sendai.
 Timed to coincide with the spring, summer and winter holidays of universities in Japan, this super-cheap seasonal pass allows five days (consecutive or not) of unlimited travel on local and rapid JR trains for ¥11,850.
 It’s perfectly permissible to share the pass among two to five people; this means that, in theory anyway, five people could get all the way to Sendai for the sum total of ¥2,370 each.